yazi-rs/yazi-rs.github.io/docs/dds.md

 ### `session.lua` {#session.lua}

-The plugin provides cross-instance yank ability, which means you can yank files in one instance, and then paste them in another instance.
+This plugin provides cross-instance yank ability, which means you can yank files in one instance, and then paste them in another instance.

 To enable it, add these lines to your `init.lua`: